North Country Cheviot

-North Country Cheviot is a common breed of sheep raised mainly for meat production.
-Originated from Scotland.
+The North Country Cheviot is a breed of sheep, raised mainly for meat production.
+It is a variant of the Cheviot sheep that branched off from them in northern Scotland.

 History

-In 1791, Sir John Sinclair brought ewes from the Cheviot Hills near the English border to the counties of Caithness and Sutherland in north Scotland.
+In 1791, John Sinclair brought ewes from the Cheviot Hills near the English border to the counties of Caithness and Sutherland in north Scotland.
 He named these sheep "Cheviots" after the hill area they originated.
-Another hill breed was introduced into the ranges of central Scotland thus the Scottish Blackface created a definite separation between northern counties of Caithness and Sutherland and the border region in southern Scotland.
-Most authorities speculate that both English and Border Leicesters may have been introduced into the North Country Cheviots at this time.
-The result was a larger sheep that had a longer fleece, and one that matured earlier.
-The North Country is about twice the size of its southern relative.
+The Cheviot sheep remained prominent on the Anglo-Scottish border regions, the Scottish Blackface became a prominent breed in mid-Scotland, and the sheep taken to northern Scotland would become the North Country Cheviots.
+Border Leicesters and Lincoln Longwools may have interbred with the North Country Cheviot line at some point.
+The result was a larger sheep that had a longer fleece, and one that matured earlier, compared to southern Cheviots.
+The North Country grows to about twice the size of its southern relative.

 In 1912, Caithness and Sutherland breeders formed the North Country Sheep Breeders Association to manage shows and sales.
-In 1945, the organization was reformed into the existing North Country Cheviot Sheep Society for registration, exporting, promotion and breed improvement.
+In 1945, the organization changed its name to the existing North Country Cheviot Sheep Society, which manages registration, exporting, promotion, and breed improvement.

 Characteristics

-Physical Characteristics

-North Country Cheviots are considered a large breed of sheep, they are deep, broad, and long throughout the body.
+North Country Cheviots are considered a large breed of sheep.
 Their head and legs are covered with white, short hair.
-They have a long roman nose and are polled. the nostrils and eyes are typically outlined with black.
+They have a long roman nose and are polled.
+The nostrils and eyes are typically outlined with black.

-Temperament

 They are a hardy, strong willed, independent breed of sheep that do well in harsh climates and on rough pastures.
-They are lamb easily with excellent mothering instincts.
-Their off spring are vigorous at birth and have high survival rates, although they only have an average rate of gain they make up for it in the quality and yield of their carcass.
-North Country Cheviots are excellent for crossbreeding both through the dam and sire, they pass on their maternal strengths and desirable carcasses to any offspring.
-The breed has a considerably longer working life than most of the other breeds.
+They lamb easily with excellent mothering instincts.
+Their offspring are vigorous at birth and have high survival rates, although they only have an average rate of gain they make up for it in the quality and yield of their carcass.
+North Country Cheviots can be used for crossbreeding both through the dam and sire.
+When not taken for meat, the breed has a long productive lifespan compared to other breeds.